gdermog/invaders/README.md

 And maybe sometime in the future:

+   - Implement a true message driven game management system to make expanding game content easier and more natural.
    - Add more varieties of monsters with different behaviors and appearances
    - Add power-ups that the player can collect to gain temporary advantages
    - Add more variable levels with different layouts and challenges